JiffyRob/ember/README.md

 # WIP.
 This isn't meant to be used yet.

+This is my fork.
+I will be exploring it and possibly modifying it for my own dastardly purposes.
+Mainly I aim to get the features I need stable enough to make a finished product with.

 Ember is a UI library for [Pygame CE](https://github.com/pygame-community/pygame-ce).
 Learn how to get started on the [docs page](https://ember-ui.readthedocs.io/en/latest/index.html).

 # Installation